Supply Chain Tracking of High Value Items

 - Items/containers are of greater value to thieves

-The ROI of a tracking system for high value assets is multifaceted.
+The ROI of a supply chain tracking system for high-value assets is multifaceted.
 Avoiding a disruption in the supply and distribution chain has huge financial implications.
 How much would it cost to leave cargo behind?
 How much would it cost for cargo to be delayed?
 How much would it cost for cargo to never reach its final destination?
-Calculating these numbers showcases the importance of tracking for high value items.
+Calculating these numbers showcases the importance of tracking for high-value items.

 Loss prevention is an imperative aspect of any supply chain operation.
-For containers, for instance, the system must be able to verify accuracy of the item identification markings (i.e. Item Numbers, Serial Numbers, Pallet, and Country of Origin).
-When it comes to dealing with high value items, the stakes are high.
+For containers, for instance, the system must be able to verify the accuracy of the item identification markings (i.e. Item Numbers, Serial Numbers, Pallet, and Country of Origin).
+When it comes to dealing with high-value items, the stakes are high.